Ochiengmorris/breakthroughblog/README.md

 ### 3. Create server.ts

-Copy the Express server code from the artifacts above into `server.js`.
+Copy the Express server code from the artifacts above into `server.ts`.

 ### 4. Update package.json